eclipse/microprofile-lra/README.md

-2 we propose a REST based protocol (with both CDI and Java APIs) for managing the transaction context which is hereafter referred to as the SRA context (note that this blocking protocol should only be used by services that can tolerate the stronger coupling that a two phase protocol demands).
+2 we propose a REST based protocol (with both CDI and Java APIs) for managing the transaction context which is hereafter referred to as the SRA context (note that this blocking protocol should only be used by services that can tolerate the stronger coupling that the two phase protocol demands).

 ## Architecture